 Phase II enzymes are induced by a component called Nrf2, and sulforaphane is a potent Nrf2 inducer.
 Consider Nrf2 as responsible for induction of a myriad of cellular defences [2b].
 The downstream enzyme products of Nrf2 target genes are efficient and versatile.
 They include the glutathione and thioredoxin systems, the major cellular reducing or anti-oxidant systems in our body.

 Several reasons explain why Nrf2 induced enzymes are efficiency and versatility: firstly they are not consumed as they work as are direct-acting antioxidants such as vitamin C and E; secondly their duration of action is long with half-lives measured in days; and thirdly they restore the internally produced direct-acting antioxidants like coenzyme Q10 and the vitamin E by returning them to the active, or so-called reduced state.

-Another interesting interaction is with Vitamin D. Vitamin D’s protective effects on human cells are well recognized, and like sulphoraphane it touches beneficially upon many hundreds of genes.
-It is nutritionally significant that the vitamin D receptor (VDR) is a Nrf2 target gene inducible by sulphoraphane; in turn, vitamin D can increase Nrf2 expression so these two compounds are synergistically beneficial to health.
+Another interesting interaction is with Vitamin D. Vitamin D’s protective effects on human cells are well recognized, and like sulforaphane it touches beneficially upon many hundreds of genes.
+It is nutritionally significant that the vitamin D receptor (VDR) is a Nrf2 target gene inducible by sulforaphane; in turn, vitamin D can increase Nrf2 expression so these two compounds are synergistically beneficial to health.